Lacons Brewery: Reopening

 Mick Carver of JV Trading, a drinks distributor based in Lowestoft, started working to secure the rights to the Lacons name in 2009.
 He negotiated with Anheuser-Busch InBev to secure the name and its intellectual property.
 He then decided on an old Victorian courtyard in Main Cross Road as the premises for the operations.

 He worked alongside William Lacon, son of the last Lacon family member to work at the brewery and sought assistance from David Lacon, an avid Lacons collector and nephew of Christopher Kevill Davis, the last CEO at Lacons.
 Yeast from the original beer was held in deep freeze at National Collection of Yeast Cultures.
 After obtaining the Lacons rights, Carver was able to claim the brewery's original yeast strains.
-The head brewer, Wil Wood, spent six months developing the reinvented ales.
+Then Head Brewer, Wil Wood, spent six months developing the reinvented ales.

 Carver employed a creative agency to rework the iconic emblem and logo of Lacons to capture how it would have evolved over the past 45 years if the brewery had not closed.
 The new Lacons’ emblem depicts a falcon with its wings outspread and ready to land, which symbolises the return of Lacons.

-The brewery was relaunched at the Norwich City of Ale festival and Great Yarmouth Beer and Cider Festival in May 2013.
+Lacons brewery reclaimed independence and relaunched at the Norwich City of Ale festival and Great Yarmouth Beer and Cider Festival in May 2013.
 In the initial phase of the operation, the brewery has planned to produce three new permanent beers both bottled and on tap as well as to introduce other seasonal beers.
 Three new permanent beers were launched: Encore, Legacy and Affinity.
 The company has extended the beer range to include some original Lacons recipes, in its heritage range.
 These beers are modern interpretations of historic recipes, dating back to 1905.